nasa-gibs/onearth/docker/README.md

 Update the `ONEARTH_VERSION` and `ONEARTH_RELEASE` variables in `version.sh`
 and source the file: `source version.sh`.

+To build the OnEarth Docker images, `cd docker` and run `docker compose up` You can override certain environment variables by running: `USE_SSL=false SERVER_NAME=different_server docker compose up` You can also choose to build the OnEarth tools image with `docker compose --profile enable-tools up`

+If you would rather use scripts, you can follow this approach:
 The "deps" Docker image OnEarth dependencies must first be built before the other Docker images.
 Run `./ci/build_deps_image.sh nasagibs/onearth-deps:$ONEARTH_VERSION` to build the image.
 It can take a while to build the first time, but rebuilds are not needed unless there is a version or dependency change.

-To build the OnEarth Docker images, run: `build.sh` and `run.sh` from the source root.
+Run: `build.sh` and `run.sh` from the source root.

 Alternatively, you can run each Docker image individually by building the
 image: `docker build -t onearth .`, and then starting a container using